Facts

 About Winged Victory Monument

 In 1919, Governor Ernest Lister proposed to the State Legislature that a memorial be constructed to honor the soldiers, sailors, and marines from our state who lost their lives in World War I. In response, the legislature passed a bill that dedicated $50,000 towards the memorial's construction.
 That money was not used for many years, but sculptor Alonzo Victor Lewis’ initial designs were finally approved in 1927.
+The monument was completed in 1938.

 The main feature is a 12-foot-tall statue of the famous Nike of Samothrace, the Greek goddess of victory at war.
 She stands protectively behind the roughly life-sized statues of a sailor, soldier, and a marine (representing the three main forces of America’s World War I military).
 Also included is a Red Cross nurse who follows the three men with a medicine kit slung over her shoulder.